 The Suzuki approach to music education has many features, some can be found in other methods of music education and some are unique to Suzuki.

 Dr Shinichi Suzuki played violin in a family string quartet in Japan just after the Second World War.
-When he was asked to teach a young child to play the violin he was at first reluctant, then realised that ‘All Japanese children speak Japanese’.
+When he was asked to teach a young child to play the violin he realised that ‘All Japanese children speak Japanese’.
 Children grow up learning to speak and understand their native language without difficulty as the language is all around them.
 So he devised a method as close as possible to learning one’s own native language.

 Just as the sound of one’s own language permeates our environment, we enrich the child’s environment with recordings and live performances of classical music of high quality and of the tunes that the child will be learning.